maiyuxiaoge/learning_note/os.md

   - Is	thread	support	part	of	user	or	kernel	code?
 - Running	in	user	space	vs.	kernel	space
   - Is	thread	running	in	user	or	kernel	space?
-- Make	sure	you	understand	the	dis6nc6on!
+- Make	sure	you	understand	the	distinction!

 # Scheduling
 ## There	is	No	Single	Best	Policy